Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/TfFn.md

 > Fig 2) Why were there hexagons everywhere?
 I never could find any reason for there to be hexagonal figures, did you just make the ring a hexagon for fun?
 If so, tell the reader!

 This is simply a quality of the ring attractor as proposed in [1].
 The ring attractor we discuss in the text is implemented by 6 neurons.
 This results in 6 line attractors, fused at their ends.
 At these fusion points there is a lack of smoothness (similar to the function abs(x)).
 The ring is embedded in 6 dimensional space and we visualize it by projecting it to two dimensions.
-So this piecewise straight "ring" attractor, when projected onto two dimensions looks like a hexagon.
+So this piecewise straigh "ring" attractor, when projected onto two dimensions looks like a hexagon.

 > Further, in B and C, are the blue lines numerical?
 How did you choose what to colour blue?